Let’s look at the hardest houseplants to grow.

-It seems that this is mainly due to the fact that houseplant enthusiasts do fail to mimic the natural environment of these very plants.
+It seems the reason for houseplants that are hard to grow is that houseplant enthusiasts do fail to mimic the natural environment of these very plants.

-But other plants, like tropicals, they are often used to very high levels of humidity, a requirement that can’t be met in many people’s home, unless you apply some magic, that is elevate humidity levels by the help of certain tools & trick.
+Houseplants such as tropicals are often used to very high levels of humidity, a requirement that can’t be met in many people’s homes.

 That said, let us now have a look at the hardest houseplants to grow indoors.
 Enjoy!